-- a) to avoid unwanted births - b) to bring about wanted births - c) to regulate the intervals between pregnancies - d) to control the time at which births occur in relation to the ages of the parent - e) to determine the number of children in the family.
+- a) to avoid unwanted births - b) to bring about wanted births - c) to regulate the intervals between pregnancies - d) to control the time at which births occur in relation to the ages of the parent - e) To determine the number of children in the family.

 ANC (ante natal care): It is the care of the woman during pregnancy, aim of which is to achieve at the end of a pregnancy a healthy mother & a healthy baby.
-Minimum ante-natal care include at least three antenatal checkups, TT immunisation and IFA supplement.
+Minimum ante-natal cares include at least three antenatal checkups, TT immunisation and IFA supplement.

 Proportion of Deliveries attended by Trained Personnel: The number of deliveries assisted by trained personnel in a specific year, regardless of their site of occurrence, expressed as a percentage of the total number of births in that same year, in a given country, territory, or geographic area.
-Trained personnel include medical doctors, certified nurses and midwifes; not included are traditional birth attendants. trained or not.
+Trained personnel include medical doctors, certified nurses and midwifes; not included are traditional birth attendants, trained or not.

-Prevalence: The number of events, e.g., instances of a given disease or other condition, in a given population at a designated time; sometimes used to mean "prevalence rate".
-When used without qualification, the term usually refers to the situation at a specified point in time (point prevalence).
-Prevalence rate (ratio) is the total number of all individuals who have an attribute or disease at a particular time (or during a particular period) divided by the population at risk of having the attribute or disease at this point in time or midway through the period.
+Prevalence: The number of events, e.g., instances of a given disease or other condition, in a given population at a designated time; sometimes used to mean "prevalence rate': When used without qualification, the term usually refers to the situation at a specified point in time (point prevalence).Prevalence rate (ratio) is the total number of all individuals who have an attribute or disease at a particular time (or during a particular period) divided by the population at risk of having the attribute or disease at this point in time or midway through the period.

-Percentage of Contraceptive Users: Percentage of eligible couples effectively protected against childbirth by one or the other approved methods of family planning, viz sterlization,IUD (intra-uterine devices), condom or oral pills.
+Percentage of Contraceptive Users: Percentage of eligible couples effectively protected against childbirth by one or the other approved methods of family planning, viz sterilization, IUD (intrauterine devices), condom or oral pills.

-Contraceptive Methods: Preventive methods that help

-women to avoid unwanted pregnancies.
-Which include all temporary and permanent measures to prevent pregnancy resulting from coitus.
+Contraceptive Methods: Preventive methods that help expenditure as a proportion of the GDP The value of sum of public and private expenditures on health care goods the and services for a given national economy, at a given period in time, usually a year, women to avoid unwanted pregnancies which include all temporary and permanent measures to prevent pregnancy resulting from coitus.

-Percentage of Infants Immunized: The percentage of infants reaching their first birthday that have been immunized against each of the six EPI-target diseases (diphtheria, pertussis, tetanus, polio, measles and tuberculosis).
+Percentage of Infants Immunized: The percentage of infants reaching their first birthday that have been immunized against each of the six EPI-target diseases (Diphtheria, Pertussis, tetanus, polio, measles and tuberculosis).
 The denominator used in the calculation is the number of infants surviving to age one.

-One-year-olds immunized against measles: Percentage of 1-year-olds who have received at least one dose of measles-containing vaccine in a given year.
+One-year-olds immunized against measles:

+Percentage of l-year-olds who have received at least one dose of measles-containing vaccine in a given year.
 For countries recommending the first dose of measles among children older than 12 months of age, the indicator is calculated as the proportion of children aged less than 24 months receiving one dose of measles-containing vaccine.